Thelymitra psammophila

-Thelymitra psammophila, commonly called the sandplain sun orchid, is a species of orchid in the family Orchidaceae and is endemic to the south-west of Western Australia.
+Thelymitra psammophila, commonly called sandplain sun orchid, is a species of orchid in the family Orchidaceae and is endemic to the south-west of Western Australia.
 It has a single narrow leaf and up to five yellow flowers with an orange anther and brown arms on the side of the column.

 Description

 Thelymitra psammophila is a tuberous, perennial herb with a single leaf 50-70 mm long and 3-5 mm wide.
 Between two and five yellow flowers, 15-20 mm wide are borne on a flowering stem 150-250 mm tall.
 The sepals and petals are 7-11 mm long and 4-5 mm wide.
 The column is yellow, 4-5 mm long and about 2.5 mm wide with triangular brown flanges on its sides.
-The lobe on the top of the anther brownish with a few short glands on its back.
+The lobe on the top of the anther is brownish with a few short glands on its back.
 The anther is orange and protrudes between the column flanges.
 The flowers are strongly scented, insect pollinated and open in sunny weather.
 Flowering occurs from August to October.